Commentary: How to stop Kim Jong Un using his nukes

 Donald Trump and his South Korean counterpart Moon Jae-in must face North Korea’s nuclear reality: Pyongyang’s bomb is here to stay.
-When the two presidents hold their first summit on Friday, they need to drop quixotic efforts to stop Kim Jong Un from building a nuclear arsenal and instead focus on preventing its use.
+North Korea underscored that fact Tuesday when it launched an intercontinental ballistic missile capable of delivering a nuclear warhead to Alaska.

 Trump must accept the evidence that sanctions and military shows of force do not move the North.
-Moon must accept that a “sunshine” policy of economic and political outreach will not coax Pyongyang from its nuclear tether as long as Kim Jong Un equates the arsenal with survival.
+Moon, who met with Trump last Friday, must accept that a “sunshine” policy of economic and political outreach will not coax Pyongyang from its nuclear tether as long as Kim Jong Un equates the arsenal with survival.

 Washington also should take military action off the table unless the crisis is so acute that no other option remains.
 North Korea has advanced its nuclear program too far and concealed too much to allow Israeli-style air strikes like those that eliminated the Iraqi and Syrian nuclear reactors in 1981 and 2007.
 The mayhem that would result from any U.S. military invasion to find and destroy Pyongyang’s bombs would envelop most of the Korean peninsula and could leave in its wake hundreds of thousands of dead South Koreans.

-Note: Editor's Note: This column was updated on July 5, 2017, to include the news of North Korea's latest missile launch.